 The best tip I can give is to use a non-stick pot.
 It is MUCH easier to flip it and get a clean release.
 It helps to have a pot with straight edges and one that is more wide than narrow.
 This will ensure that the steam/heat doesn’t have to travel as far up as it would if the pot was narrow and tall, and you get a more even cook on the rice.
 If the pot is really tall, the top layer of rice will be harder to cook through.
 If the only pot you have is a narrow one, try to make a smaller amount so you don’t stack it too high!

-The ingredients will depend on the type of meat you choose and what other vegetables to add.
-But for this recipe, I love using eggplant, potato, onion, pepper and tomatoes.
+I recommend bone-in lamb shoulder or bone-in veal shoulder for the most tender meat.
+As for vegetables, I love using eggplant, potato, onion, pepper and tomatoes.
 I never skip any of those!
-You can also choose to add cauliflower with them or instead of the potato.
+You can choose to add cauliflower instead of the potato.

 Ingredients used for maqluba which are eggplant, onion, pepper, potato, tomato, vegetable oil, spices, tomato paste, lamb, and basmati rice.